Dantferno/sledgehmmer/README.md

 sudo apt install hmmer
 ```

-Once hmmer is installed just run in the BestHMM directory
+Once hmmer is installed just run this in the BestHMM directory
 ```make
 make install
 ```
+## Required :
+Linux
+hmmer
+python>=3
+The following library will be installed from the make file :
+ttkwidgets
+ttkthemes
+mysql-connector-python
+Biopython

 gerer redondance
 transformer update window in class